Ayana-Inria/AYANet/README.md

 3. There is no default split for the WHU-CD dataset.
 For this, the code to process the WHU-CD dataset will have different folders for train and test splits even after the cropping process.
 You can find the split we used for training in `reproduction/WHU_split/`.
 Simply copy these files to the `list` folder and unify all the images so the folder will have the structure indicated in `Dataset Preparation` section above, after running the code

 ### :baby_chick: Reproduce the evaluation results
-You can download the weights of AYANet for each dataset, that produced the results published in the paper, from [Google Drive link](https://drive.google.com/drive/folders/1X160X8krIbdDNoBlkqnh8yN4e8cRRyzF?usp=sharing).
-To run the model using one of the sets, simply change the settings in `eval.sh`.
-For example, you put the weights in `reproduction/weights/`, change the settings like this if you want to reproduce the evaluation for the LEVIR-CD dataset: (Need to uncomment one part of EfficientNet (line 559) !!)
+You can download the weights of AYANet for each dataset, that produced the results published in the paper, from [Google Drive link](https://drive.google.com/drive/folders/1X160X8krIbdDNoBlkqnh8yN4e8cRRyzF?usp=sharing)
+1. To run the model using one of the sets, simply change the settings in `eval.sh`.
+For example, you put the weights in `reproduction/weights/`, change the settings like this if you want to reproduce the evaluation for the LEVIR-CD dataset:
+(For the technical reason, to run the model with these weights, it is necessary to uncomment one part of `models/EfficientNet.py` (line 559).
+This does not change the architecture of AYANet.)
 ```bash
 gpu_ids=0
 dataset_type=bcd